 In his single St James’ Park campaign – on loan from the player’s first English club, West Bromwich Albion – Rondón scored 11 goals and provided seven assists from 32 Premier League appearances.

-Rondón, who has 83 senior caps and a national team record 31 goals for his country, made his professional debut for Aragua FC in Venezuela at the age of 17.
+Rondón, who is closing on 90 senior caps and has a national-team record 35 goals for his country, made his professional debut for Aragua FC in Venezuela at the age of 17.

 The centre-forward was 18 when he first moved abroad, signing for Spanish club Las Palmas in the summer of 2008.